wmaier/uparse/README.rst

 Quick Start
 ===========

-To build the parser, you need at least Java 8 and :strike:`Apache ant 1.8` Maven 3.3.9 or higher.
-To build the parser, use ``mvn clean install``.
+To build the parser, you need at least Java 8 and Maven 3.3.9 or higher.
+To build the parser, use ``mvn clean install``, which builds a jar ``target/uparse.jar`` in the project root.
 To run the parser, first generate a parameter file using ``java -jar uparse.jar -generate``.
 The generated file ``parameters`` contains all available options, set to their default values.
 Each option is documented.
 The parser is run by passing it the path to the parameter file, i.e., using ``java -jar uparse.jar parameters``.

 Reference